Tropical Storm Elsa to track through the Carribean, nearing Florida next week - KION546

 “It is too soon to determine what, if any, impacts could occur there next week given the uncertainty in the long-range forecast,” the National Hurricane Center said.

 Elsa strengthened Thursday morning into a tropical storm with winds of 45 mph.
-Around 11 a.m.
-ET, it was 680 miles east-southeast of the Windward Islands and racing west at 28 mph.
+At 8 p.m.
+ET, it was 345 miles east-southeast of Barbados and 460 miles east-southeast of St. Vincent.
+The fast-moving storm is racing west at 28 mph and some strengthening is forecast during the next 48 hours, the center said.

 A tropical storm warning is in effect for Barbados and Martinique, St. Lucia, St. Vincent and the Grenadines.
-A tropical storm watch is in effect for Guadeloupe and Grenada and its dependencies.
+A tropical storm watch is in effect for Jamaica, Grenada and its dependencies, and for the southern and western coasts of Haiti from the southern border of the Dominican Republic to Le Mole le St. Nicholas.
+The watch has been extended to cover the southern coast of the Dominican Republic from the Haitian border eastward to Punta Palenque.

-Elsa, which is already spawning memes for the name it shares with Disney’s “Frozen” princess, will pass near or over portions of the Windward Islands on Friday, bringing gusty winds and up to 8 inches of rainfall.
-It will then move into the eastern Caribbean Sea late Friday and Friday night, and move near the southern coast of Hispaniola on Saturday.
+Elsa, which is already spawning memes for the name it shares with Disney’s “Frozen” princess, will pass Friday near or over portions of the Windward Islands, bringing gusty winds and up to 10 inches of rain.
+It will then head into the eastern Caribbean Sea and move Saturday near the southern coast of Hispaniola.
+By early Sunday, Elsa is forecast to be near portions of eastern Cuba.

-While the storm will bring tropical storm-force winds and heavy rain to the islands Friday, the fast movement could also limit the flood potential.
+While the storm will bring tropical storm-force winds and heavy rain to the islands Friday, its fast movement could limit the flood potential.

+Those near the recently erupted La Soufriere volcano in St. Vincent and the Grenadines have an additional concern to worry about — heavy rain causing lahars.

 Elsa is not expected to impact search and rescue efforts this weekend at the site of the condo collapse in Surfside, Florida, Gov. Ron DeSantis said Thursday.